CrazyTim/spin-wheel/README.md

 `setOnRest(callback = null)`                 | Set a callback for the `onRest` event (see below).
 `setOnSpin(callback = null)`                 | Set a callback for the `onSpin` event (see below).
 `setOverlayImage(url = '')`                  | Draw an image over the centre of the wheel which will not rotate with the wheel.
 Use this to draw decorations around the wheel, such as a stand or pointer.
+`setPointerRotation(value = 0)`              | Set the angle of the pointer which is used to determine the "winning" item.
+0 is north.

 ## Properties for `Wheel`